Wednesday, 20 April 2011

 Many fans, like my dearest friend Silvia Jentsch, felt betrayed by Rita’s decision who up to then had a rebellious attitude and all of a sudden had ‘given in’ and married an ‘old man’ double her age.
 It was a big let-down to some fans, especially the most influential ones.

 I well remember ‘Non dimenticar le mie parole’, Rita’s last recording for RCA Italiana.
-I thought it was a marvellous achievement!
-The song itself was an old Italian hit from the 1940s... but Rita made it sound as if it was a soul recording.
+I somehow got hold of an Italian 45 giri import and I thought it was a great achievement!
+The song itself was released in 1937, when Italy was under Fascit rule, made a hit in 1940 by three Hungarian sisters called Trio Lescano.
+Rita made it as if it were was a soul recording straight out of Motown Records.
 It was hip, it was modern and it had soul.
 Rita’s rendition was a tour-de-force.
 Would Rita Pavone become the Italian Aretha Franklin?
 She had what it took!
 But that was only a flash in the pan!
 When Rita moved to Ricordi the quality of her records was abysmal.
 Well, never mind.
-I guess it was time to grow up anyway!
+I guess it was time to grow up, anyway!

 I guess the dream was over.
 The dream had been shattered, crushed to the ground.
 I went my own way but I kept as my friends a lot of the people I had met during those two or three wonderful years that turned out to be the most beautiful years of my life.